 Commission for Complaints for Telecom-television Services (CCTS)

 Once the CCTS receives a complaint they will put it through an evaluation process.
-If it meets their mandate, they will follow up to collect all required info from you.
+If it meets their mandate, they will follow up to collect all the required info from you.
 It is in your best interest to provide the information immediately as they will put your case on hold until they receive what they need.
 You can file your complaint online here.

 The CCTS will forward your complaint to your provider who will be expected to report back to the CCTS in 30 days with news the issue has been resolved.
 However, the provider must be included in the list of CCTS Participants.
 If they are not the CCTS will request they join.